yuewangpanda/RNA-seq-pipeline/README.md

 - Read trimming for Poly-A tails, specified adapters, and read quality using [*cutadapt*](https://cutadapt.readthedocs.io/en/stable/)
 - Alignment using [*STAR*](https://github.com/alexdobin/STAR)
 - Quantification with [*HTSeq-count*](https://htseq.readthedocs.io/en/release_0.11.1/count.html) or [*RSEM*](https://deweylab.github.io/RSEM/)
+- Quality control reports are aggregated into HTML files using [*MultiQC*](https://multiqc.info/).

 All of these tools have been installed in the [conda environment](https://docs.conda.io/en/latest/).
-As input, the pipeline takes raw data in FASTQ format, and produces quantified read counts (using *HTSeq-Count* or *RSEM*) as well as a detailed quality control report (including pre- and post-alignment QC metrics) for all processed samples.
-Quality control reports are aggregated into HTML files using [*MultiQC*](https://multiqc.info/).
+As input, the pipeline takes raw data in FASTQ format, and produces quantified read counts (using *HTSeq-Count* or *RSEM*) as well as files (including pre- and post-alignment QC metrics) for all processed samples.
+Users can use [*MultiQC*](https://multiqc.info/) to visualize those QC reports.

 R-code used to perform downstream exploratory data analysis and gene-level differential expression are also provided, however are currently detatched from the preprocessing and quality control steps and must be run separately.
 These scripts will be incorporated into the pipeline in the near future.